 [Brandon] And I want to thank our audience.

 [Howard] I do.
 The name for this is if I only had a brain.
 We're going to be starting issue with our next month of elemental genre.
 We're talking about the issue elemental genre.
 What I want you to avoid is the strawman.
 Take the issue that you are planning on writing about or take an issue about which you are passionate.
 Identify both sides.
 Identify which side you are on.
 Then take the other side and write it convincingly.
 Put a brain in the strawman.
 In fact, go ahead and put meat and bone and all of the other body bits on the strawman and turn this into a person, because actual people hold the position that you abhor or disagree with, and they are actual people.
 Once you can do that, once you can write both sides convincingly, we will believe your book.

-[Brandon] That's right.
+[Brandon] Excellent.
 This has been Writing Excuses.
-You're out of excuses, now go write.
+You're out of excuses.
+Now go write.